Fiction draws from real life

 I’ve scoured the internet for information on the history of the Willow Theater or more photographs, but the only photo I could find was taken by a hardware store that purchased the building after it was gutted by a fire in 1976.
 It was a sad day because I lost many fond memories.

-Linda K. Sienkiewicz is the author of In the Context of Love: a new contemporary fiction about love, lust, and family secrets.
+Linda K. Sienkiewicz is the author of In the Context of Love, award winning women’s fiction about one woman’s need to tell her story without shame.